anupama-gupta/Hypernymy/README.md

 ## About

-Implements a Binary Classification Task (hypernym relation or not) using linear SVM.
+Implements a Binary Classification task (hypernym relation or not) using linear SVM.

 The following feature vector representation methods are used: